musiml/musiml.github.io/schedule/index.md

 ## Schedule

 Our workshop will host a mix of invited talks, contributed posters, and mentorships sessions (tentative schedule below).
-All times are in Central Standard Time (i.e., local time in New Orleans)
+All times are in Central Standard Time (i.e., local time in New Orleans).

 | Time               | Event                        |
 | ------------------ | ---------------------------- |